openUC2/openUC2.github.io/docs/02_Toolboxes/08_QuantumBox/09_ODMR/ENG/04_qBox_ODMR_ENG.md

 1. Connect the ESP32 in the control box to your computer using the USB-C cable.

 2. Eensure your ESP32 board has the latest firmware.
-You can download and flash the firmware via the official [openUC2 website](https://youseetoo.github.io/), selecting your version (most likely **ESP32C3 ODMR Quantum Mini Labs)**), then click on the `connect` button.
+You can download and flash the firmware via the official [openUC2 website](https://youseetoo.github.io/) in the **Chrome** browser, selecting your version (most likely **ESP32C3 ODMR Quantum Mini Labs)**), then click on the `connect` button.

   The source code can be found [here](https://github.com/openUC2/TechnicalDocs-openUC2-QBox/tree/main/Production_Files/Software/ODMR_Server).